The Plant That Kills Cancer Cells, Stops Diabetes And Boosts Your Immune System!

 Scientists found that bitter melon can cure diabetes because it contains three main compounds that function as hypoglycemic agents.

-Vicine – Through intraperitoneal way, vicine inducing hypoglycemia.
+Vicine – Through the intraperitoneal way, vicine induces hypoglycemia.

-A study in 2011 published in the Journal of Ethnopharmacology, found that consuming bitter melon 2000 mg per day, can lower blood glucose levels significantly, although the hypoglycemic effect obtains lower than the effect produced by metformin.
+A study in 2011 published in the Journal of Ethnopharmacology, found that consuming bitter melon 2000 mg per day can lower blood glucose levels significantly, although the hypoglycemic effect is lower than the effect produced by metformin.

 Charantin – classed as cucurbitane.
-This compound is triterpenoid, stronger than tolbutamide agent.
+This compound is triterpenoid, stronger than the tolbutamide agent.

 Polypeptide – P – Hypoglycemic polypeptide is a protein that is capable of lowering blood glucose levels in humans and some other primates.
 These compounds can replace the function of insulin in patients with diabetes type 1.